Don Siegel’s Science-Fiction Shocker– The original nightmare that Threatened the World!

 Producer Walter Wanger so impressed with Finney’s story, bought the film rights before the third part had been published.
 Wanger discovered Don Siegel through his 1954 prison noir Riot in Cell Block 11.

-The director also considered Invasion of the Body Snatchers as the favorite among his notable films.
-Body Snatchers has attained its status as one of the most influential alien invasion films and a signature science fiction narrative of the 1950s, that tapped into the cultural and historical zeitgeist of that decade.
-And although Siegel’s film can be seen as an intellectual film, ”it derives its strength from a nightmare situation – the sort of nightmare which a child tearfully explains as ‘It was like you, only you were horrible!”(Raymond Durgnat -The Subconscious: From Pleasure Castle to Libido Motel 1958)
+The director also considered Invasion of the Body Snatchers as his favorite among his notable films.
+Body Snatchers has attained its status as one of the most influential alien invasion films and a signature science fiction narrative of the 1950s, tapping into the cultural and historical zeitgeist of that decade.
+And although Siegel’s film can be seen as an intellectual film, “it derives its strength from a nightmare situation – the sort of nightmare which a child tearfully explains as ‘It was like you, only you were horrible!”(Raymond Durgnat -The Subconscious: From Pleasure Castle to Libido Motel, 1958)

 Sam Peckinpah acted as dialogue coach and Carmen Dragon’s evocative film score has influenced both filmmakers and television directors alike.
 You can hear Dragon’s ethereal piano in such television shows as The X-Files and Buffy: The Vampire Slayer.